benbalter/benbalter.github.com/_posts/2023-01-10-manage-like-an-engineer.md

 [^6]: For example, transparent and inclusive decision making comes more naturally in a tools built for collaboration like GitHub than it does in a tool built for conveying information like Slack or email.
 That's not to say it can't be done, but the tools vision of how work should occur and yours may differ, making things more difficult on both you and you team.
 When in doubt, start from first principles and ask yourself, "what is the best tool for the job?"

-[^7]: Yes, there are different flavors and tools (agile, scrum, JIRA tickets, etc.), but at a high level, most teams have some sort of ongoing list of outstanding TODOs, along with a standard mechanism to review proposed changes.
+[^7]: Yes, there are different flavors and tools (agile, scrum, Jira tickets, etc.), but at a high level, most teams have some sort of ongoing list of outstanding todos, along with a standard mechanism to review proposed changes.

 [^8]: I write about my experience using GitHub, but there's no reason these philosophies couldn't be implemented using another engineering tool.
 The key is to use a tool that is built for collaboration and transparency and that is extensible via automation.

-[^9]: Taking the metaphor further, there's no reason why a manager's workflow couldn't have its own "CI", in the sense that automated checks could keep a high bar for, for example, decision making by ensuring necessary stakeholders were consulted, that ample opportunity was offered to provide feedback, etc. We use this lightly in some places to encourage inclusive language or readability of documentation.
+[^9]: Taking the metaphor further, there's no reason why a manager's workflow couldn't have its own "CI", in the sense that automated checks could keep a high bar for, for example, decision making by ensuring necessary stakeholders were consulted, that ample opportunity was offered to provide feedback, and so on We use this lightly in some places to encourage inclusive language or readability of documentation.

 [^10]: Depending on the context, these may also be referred to as "business decision records" (BDRs).